LBNL-UCB-STI/beam/docs/devops.rst

     proxy_set_header X-Forwarded-Proto $scheme;

 26. For Jenkins to work with Nginx, we need to update the Jenkins config to listen only on the localhost interface instead of all (0.0.0.0), to ensure traffic gets handled properly.
 This is an important step because if Jenkins is still listening on all interfaces, then it will still potentially be accessible via its original port (8080).

 27. Modify the /etc/default/jenkins configuration file to make these adjustments.

    $ sudo vi /etc/default/jenkins

-28. Locate the JENKINS\_ARGS line and update it to look like the
+28. Locate the JENKINS\_ARGS line and update it to look like the following:
-   folowing:

    $ JENKINS_ARGS="--webroot=/var/cache/$NAME/war --httpListenAddress=127.0.0.1 --httpPort=$HTTP_PORT -ajp13Port=$AJP_PORT"